 - C. Stuart Chapman

-- C. Stuart Chapman has recently joined the American Continental Group.
-Mr. Chapman is a veteran Hill staffer with a reputation for marshaling all aspects of communications, the legislative process, and political campaigns to create innovative strategies for challenging crises.
+- C. Stuart Chapman joined the firm in 2014.
+He is a veteran Hill staffer with a reputation for marshaling all aspects of communications, the legislative process, and political campaigns to create innovative strategies for challenging crises.
 Having run both a Blue Dog and a New Democrat office, he has a history of working on both sides of the aisle and both sides of the Hill.
 After leaving Senator Jay Rockefeller's office in 2007, Mr. Chapman served as Chief of Staff for Congressman Zack Space, who represented a historically-Republican Ohio district.
 Mr. Chapman oversaw all aspects of the Congressman's operations, including his technology, energy, and health care work on the House Energy and Commerce Committee.
 More recently, Mr. Chapman served as Chief of Staff for Congresswoman Carolyn McCarthy, where he orchestrated a multi-faceted plan to enable her to survive during a 2012 redistricting cycle that saw New York lose two Congressional seats.
 He also supervised the Congresswoman’s work on the Education and Workforce Committee and the Financial Services Committee, including her work as Ranking Member of the International Monetary Policy and Trade Subcommittee.
 During the 112th Congress, Mr. Chapman was honored with selection to the bi-cameral, bi-partisan Stennis Fellows Program.
 Capitalizing on his former journalism experience, early in his Congressional career, Mr. Chapman served as Press Secretary for Congresswoman Barbara Lee.
 Mr. Chapman earned a B.A. from Rhodes College, an M.A. from the University of Georgia, and a Ph.D. from Boston University, where he wrote an award-winning biography of Shelby Foote.
 He is married to Bridget Walsh -- and is the proud father of twins, Genevieve and Ben.

 - Sheryl V. Cohen